SwSsinha/SeTu/README.md

 Many parents aren’t comfortable with English or technology.
 SeTu bridges that gap so we can share articles with them in their language as an audio file—focusing on connection, not productivity.

 ## What
-- Input: A URL to an English article + target language (e.g., Hindi).
+- Input: A URL (or multiple URLs in bundle mode) + target language (e.g., Hindi).
-- Output: An MP3 of the translated article, read aloud in the selected language.
+- Output: An MP3 of the translated content with summary + share options.

 ## Architecture
-- Frontend: React (Vite) — simple form to submit URL + language.
+- Frontend: React (Vite) with Tailwind & accessible components (single, multi-lang, bundle modes, sharing panel, metrics).
-- Backend: Node.js/Express orchestrator.
+- Backend: Node.js/Express orchestrator with caching & metrics-lite.
 - Pipeline:
   1. Portia Labs firecrawl_scrape → extract article content
   2. MyMemory API → translate EN → target language (e.g., en|hi)